Custom CRM Software for Electrical Contractors

 Yes.
 Permit tracking — including application status, inspection scheduling, and required documentation — can be built into the job record workflow so permits are managed alongside the job rather than in a separate spreadsheet.

-Custom software can replace Jobber, Housecall Pro, BuilderTrend (for light commercial), ServiceTitan, and similar platforms — permanently eliminating per-user monthly fees and replacing them with software your company owns.
+Custom software can replace Jobber, Housecall Pro, BuilderTrend (for light commercial), ServiceTitan, and similar platforms — permanently eliminating per-user monthly fees and replacing them with software that's permanently yours.

 Related Pages